opensensorhub/osh-node-dev-template/README.md

 Both user and group ids should be 4242

-If not then the following commands add a group with group id ***osh*** and a user with id ***osh***
+If not, then the following commands add a group with group ID ***osh*** and a user with ID ***osh***

      groupadd -g 4242 osh
      useradd -g osh -u 4242 -r -s /bin/false/ osh

-If user and group id exist ensure they use correct id's
+If user and group IDs exist, ensure they use correct IDs.

      groupmod -g 4242 osh
      usermod -u 4242 osh

 ###### Ensure directory for mapping to container exists

-Within the home directory of the ***osh*** user a directory exists
+Within the home directory of the ***osh*** user, a directory exists

     ls ~/osh/osh_config

 **_Important_**: Do not delete the contents of the directory

 Back up the contents of the directory.
-You can create a new split Zip file using the -s option followed by a specified size.
+You can create a new split Zip file using the -s option, followed by a specified size.
 The multiplier can be k (kilobytes), m (megabytes), g (gigabytes), or t (terabytes).

     zip -s 1g -r <archivename>.zip <directory_name>